cfarm/gdi-intermediate-js/slides/class2-lesson1-object-oriented-js.md

 3. Add a method to MusicVideo called rockOut() that uses console.log to output a string like "You rocked out to La Bamba by Ritchie Valens!."

 4. Bonus: Use an array of data and a for loop to instantiate 5 MusicVideo objects.
+1. Bonus: Use an array of data and a for loop to instantiate 5 Product objects.
 5. Bonus: Make an array of video data with both normal videos and music videos, loop through them, and decide on each one whether to make it a Video or MusicVideo object.